connectrpc/connect-go/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+What's the problem?
+For example, "I'm always frustrated when..."

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+What would you like to have `connect-go` do?
+How should we solve the problem?

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+If you've proposed a solution, are there any alternatives?
+Why are they worse than your preferred approach?

 **Additional context**
 Add any other context or screenshots about the feature request here.